-What is Acylic?
+What is Acrylic?
 (PMMA) – polymethyl methacrylate – Several types of industrial adhesive bond acrylic.
 Because its surface is receptive to adhesive bonding, bond strength normally exceeds the actual substrate strength (meaning that when the joint is pulled apart, the substrate breaks before the adhesive joint).
-Most applications involve clear acrylic so normally a crystal clear, non-yellowing adhesive is preferred.
+Most applications involve clear acrylic, so normally, a crystal clear, non-yellowing adhesive is preferred.
 There are a number of industrial adhesive options.

 MS Polymer – For a flexible bonding solution MS Polymers can be considered.
 Since most acrylic is clear, MS359 CLEAR will provide a good finished appearance.

 UV Curable adhesives.
-Permabond UV632 and UV645 UV/Visible light cure adhesives are recommended.
+Permabond UV632, UV639, and UV645 UV/Visible light cure adhesives are recommended.
 Many grades of acrylic are UV stabilized – which means some or all of the UV light is blocked.
 Consequently, the UV/Visible light cure is recommended to ensure cure.
-Both products will produce a bond which is stronger than the substrate.
+All three of these products will produce a bond which is stronger than the substrate.

 To determine the best specific adhesive to bond acetal in your application, please provide some detail to our technical team and our adhesive advisors will get back to you with a recommendation.

 In addition to adhesion to acrylic, several other parameters are generally involved in selecting the best adhesive.
 Understanding the solvent and temperature resistance of the adhesives is especially relevant in selecting the best type of product.